 Recertification late fees

-Effective July 1, 2016, ACDIS instituted a policy and penalty fee for late Certified Clinical Documentation Specialist (CCDS) recertification.
+Effective July 1, 2016, ACDIS instituted a policy and penalty fee for late CCDS recertification.
 ACDIS will continue to maintain a 45-day grace period from the date recertification is due for certification holders to submit their application and proof of continuing education credits.
 After 45 days, ACDIS will mail a letter to the address on file, advising the CCDS holder that their certification is suspended pending submission of a successful application.
 A successful recertification application is one that includes the completed recertification application, proof of continuing education credits (copies of all CEU certificates), and accepted payment.

 CCDS credentials will be suspended six months after the recertification due date.
 Certification may be reactivated if an individual submits a successful application and the recertification fee, plus a $150 late fee.
 This must be completed within one year of the original recertification due date.